GSA/plainlanguage.gov/_pages/training/introductory-classes.md

 - Which month or specific date you'd like the classes - we schedule about 3 months in advance
 - How many federal employees will attend (20—35 people per session is a good number)

 After reviewing your request, a trainer will email you to set up the details.
 Please keep in mind that all of our trainers are volunteers.
+For training outside the DC area, you must pay the trainer's expenses.